tomit4/git_presentation/README.md

-This is to demonstrate the use of the `.gitignore` file, which is a basic text file that lists out the files in our project that we do not wish to commit to a remote repository or version control using git, this usually includes dependency folders that are rather large, or files that hold onto secret credentials we don't want exposing to the outside world.
+This is to demonstrate the use of the `.gitignore` file, which is a basic text file that lists out the files in our project that we do not wish to commit to a remote repository or version control using git.
+This usually includes dependency folders that are rather large, or files that hold onto secret credentials we don't want exposing to the outside world.
 Let's create a .gitignore file and quickly add our .env file to it: